-For the type of identity-preserved corn that was harvested on the most acres, report the additional production costs per acre for seed and technology fees that was paid for the identity-preserved corn above that paid for generic corn.
-For example, if the identity-preserved seed corn cost \$35 per acre and generic seed corn cost \$28 per acre, the additional
+For the type of identity-preserved soybeans that were harvested on the most acres, report the additional production cost per acre for seed and technology fees that was paid for the identity-preserved soybeans above that paid for generic soybeans.
+For example, if the identity-preserved soybeans cost \$35 per acre and generic soybeans cost \$28 per acre, the additional cost for the identity-preserved soybeans would be \$7 per acre.
+Likewise, if a \$5 per acre technology fee was charged on identity-preserved soybeans and no technology fee was charged on generic soybeans, the additional cost for the identity preserved soybeans would be \$5 per acre.

-Item 17b - Production costs for identity-preserved corn V2 Only
+Item 17b - Production costs for identity-preserved soybeans V3 Only

-For the type of identity-preserved corn that was harvested on the most acres, report the additional production costs per acre for items other than seed and technology fees that was paid for the identity-preserved corn above that paid for generic corn.
+For the type of identity-preserved soybean type that was harvested on the most acres, report the additional production costs per acre for items other than seed and technology fees that was paid for the identity-preserved soybeans above that paid for generic soybeans.
 Include costs for fertilizer, chemicals, custom operations, machine operations, irrigation, and contract labor.
 Exclude costs for any labor reported in Item 16.
-For example, if fertilizer cost \$40 per acre on the identity-preserved corn and \$30 per acre on the generic corn, the additional cost for the identity-preserved seed corn would be \$10 per acre.
+For example, if fertilizer cost \$40 per acre on the identity-preserved soybeans and \$30 per acre on the generic soybeans, the additional cost for the identity-preserved soybeans would be \$10 per acre.

-Item 18a-e - Segregation costs for identity-preserved corn V2 Only
+Item 18a-e - Segregation costs for identity-preserved soybeans V3 Only

-For the type of identity-preserved corn that was harvested on the most acres, report the additional segregation costs per bushel for each item that was paid for the identity-preserved corn above that paid for generic corn.
-For example, if an additional 2 cents per bushel was paid for transportation and marketing and 3 cents per bushel was paid for testing the identity preserved corn above that for generic corn, report 2 cents in Item 18c and 3 cents in Item 18d.
+For the type of identity-preserved soybean type that was harvested on the most acres, report the additional segregation costs per bushel for each item that was paid for the identity-preserved soybeans above that paid for generic soybeans.
+For example, if an additional 2 cents per bushel was paid for transportation and marketing and 3 cents per bushel was paid for testing the identity preserved soybeans above that for generic soybeans, report 2 cents in Item 18c and 3 cents in Item 18d.